About Council Meetings

 Delegations to Council

-- the names of the proposed speakers,
+- the names of the proposed speakers and their position within an organization, if applicable,

 - the topic of discussion,